credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

 1) Unable to confirm an edited SO "should be in progress"

-   a) Please check that the origional SO is still in progress and has not recently become done or cancelled.
+   a) Please check that the original SO is still in progress and has not recently become done or cancelled.
 If another user has edited the order at the same time this may have caused it to become cancelled.

 2) I have made a mistake while editing an SO, but not yet confirmed it

-   a) To quickly restore the edited SO to the origional SO, delete the edit quotation SO and re-edit the origional SO.
+   a) To quickly restore the edited SO to the original SO, delete the edit quotation SO and re-edit the original SO.

 3) I have made a mistake while editing an SO, and have confirmed it